This is a draft for the book chapter

 5 Additional Attributes for the Fancier Critter to Come

 As we try to make the life of critters more like the life of humans — more socially complex, secure, and prosperous — we will see that we have to give additional capacities to each typical critter.
-We will not go far at this time to list the attributes which will become necessary, but for the sake of looking ahead we name a few attributes which will prove valuable.
+We will not go far at this time to list the attributes which will become necessary, but for the sake of looking ahead we name a few attributes which will prove valuable.- Ability to do nothing in a particular moment, to wait or remain idle.

-• Ability to embrace critter-specific rules of behavior, so a population will contain individuals which consistently behave in distinct ways.
+- Ability to embrace critter-specific rules of behavior, so a population will contain individuals which consistently behave in distinct ways.

-• Ability to recognize specific other critters, so other critters can become known as individuals.
+- Ability to recognize specific other critters, so other critters can become known as individuals.

-• Ability to trade, including ability to offer to exchange one resource for the other resource.
+- Ability to trade, including ability to offer to exchange one resource for the other resource.

-• Ability to signal other critters, comprising ability to display symbols and to recognize symbols displayed by other critters.
+- Ability to signal other critters, comprising ability to display symbols and to recognize symbols displayed by other critters.

-• Ability to experiment with symbols, to remember experience with giving and recognizing symbols, and thus ability to spontaneously develop a primitive language.
+- Ability to experiment with symbols, to remember experience with giving and recognizing symbols, and thus ability to spontaneously develop a primitive language.